The Impact of Burnout in Immigrant Latina Moms

 It also served as an impetus for more open and honest conversations about the contradictions inherent to parenthood, and the damaging expectations of self-sacrifice and stoicism in the name of love and caregiving.
 This has been particularly impactful for Latinas, for whom their underlying marianismo, so interwoven in their experiences, beliefs, and values, has upheld selflessness and renouncement as the ultimate virtues of motherhood over generations.

-Several studies have confirmed that parental burnout exists as a pathology and manifests usually as anxiety and depression, constant irritability and frustration, emotional detachment and loneliness, hormonal dysregulation caused by chronic stress – which leads to physical pains such as persistent headaches and migraines, and sleep disorders-, permanent intense physical and mental exhaustion.
+Several studies have confirmed that parental burnout exists as a pathology and manifests usually as anxiety and depression, constant irritability and frustration, emotional detachment and loneliness, hormonal dysregulation caused by chronic stress; These can then lead to physical pains such as persistent headaches and migraines, and sleep disorders, permanent intense physical and mental exhaustion.
 Additionally, it can bring about apathy and disinterest in once-enjoyable activities coupled with a sense of being trapped in an unending cycle of duties.
 In its most extreme form, parental burnout can also result in suicidal and escape ideations, substance or alcohol abuse, and potentially child-directed physical or verbal violence and abuse.

 The Struggle of Being an Immigrant Working Parent